-Pumas (PharmaceUtical Modeling And Simulation) is a suite of tools for developing, simulating, fitting, and analyzing pharmaceutical models.
-The purpose of this framework is to bring efficient implementations of all aspects of pharmaceutical modeling under one cohesive package.
-While Pumas is still in alpha, the package currently includes:
+Pumas (PharmaceUtical Modeling And Simulation) is a suite of tools to perform quantitative analytics of various kinds across the horizontal of pharmaceutical drug development.
+The purpose of this framework is to bring efficient implementations of all aspects of the analytics in this domain under one cohesive package.
+Pumas 1.0 currently includes:

 - Specification of Nonlinear Mixed Effects (NLME) Models